vivabrain/jemris/angio_simu/simu/README.md

 ### Angiography simulations with Jemris ###

-#The flow file can be ASCII or HDF5 with the following format (quadruple the indicators for HDF5):
+#The flow file can be ASCII or HDF5 with the following format (quadruple the negative indicators for HDF5):

 	t0 spin0_x spin0_y spin0_z
 	-111				<- SPIN ACTIVATION